Tympan/Tympan_Rev_F_Hardware/README.md

 The first command flashes the bootloader and the Bluetooth soft device.
 The second command sets a bit in 0xFF000 in order to bypass 'virgin program' hurdle.
 The third command programs the application software.

-## Over The Air Firmware Updates
-Any updates to the application software can be done over Bluetooth using Over The Air Device Firmware Update (OTA DFU).
-This tutorial will currently cover one method for doing this, using Adafruit's Bluefruit Connect app.
-You need two files to upload which Arduino makes when you click on `Sketch > Export Compiled Binary`.
-One is the `.hex` file, The other is a `.dat` file.
-The `.dat` file is contained inside the compressed `.zip` file that was also produced by the compile binary command.
-Unzip compressed folder, and find the `.dat` file inside of it.
-Both of these files need to be accessible on the phone, or tablet, or computorb, that you intend to use to perform the OTA DFU.

-**NOTE: Your Sketch MUST include the following code to ensure that OTA DFU is persistent!
-After your #includes on the main .ino tab activate the DFU Service `BLEDfu  bledfu;` then, during the setup() turn on the OTA DFU Service `bledfu.begin();` Check out the code in TympanRadio_baseFirmware.ino for how it's done.**

-In the Bluefruit Connect App, search for and connect to your Tympan board.
-Select Updates then scroll all the way down to the USE CUSTOM FIRMWARE button way down there, and press it.
-You will be prompted to find a "Hex File" and an "Init File".
-The "Hex" is the `.hex` and the "Init" is the `.dat` that we discussed in the previous paragraph.
-Then press "Start Update".
-The process can take some time, but there is a status bar that should animate the progress.

-It is advised to close the Adafruit App after the upload process is complete, and then restart if you intend to use it again right away.

 ## Compiling the Firmware
 Ideally, you do not need to compile the firmware; you would just use the pre-compiled HEX file already included with this repository.
 But, if you do need to re-compile: